manujjoshi/manujjoshi/README.md

 👀 I’m interested in Maths, AI, ML, DL, NLP, Business Intelligence, Web Scraping, Computer Vision, Data Science, Data Engineering and Reinforcement Learning.

-🌱 I am currently working as a Associate Data Scientist in a service based company.
+🌱 I am currently working as an Associate Data Scientist in a service based company.

 🌱 I use Heroku and AWS EC2 for deployment purpose for personal use.